Updated April 13, 2023

 git tag -a <tag_version_name> -m

-And if after some time, you would like to go that tag, you have to first commit your current changes to ensure that you are free to check out new activities without losing the previous work.
+If you would like to go that t after some time, you have to first commit your current changes to ensure that you are free to check out new activities without losing the previous work.
 This is done by using:

 git checkout tags/<tag_name>